 “Cyclists that get taken down by an automobile should stay immobile to prevent further injury.
 Remember, physical safety first before legal concerns,” says photographer and avid cyclist Miguel Nacianceno.

 It’s easy to react by going after the person driving the car but it’s important to look after yourself first to avoid additional injuries.
 The first thing you should do after getting hit by a car is to get out of the street (if that’s where you were hit) and check yourself right away.
 See if the crash resulted in any serious injuries.

 Dial 911 and call the police immediately

 Transport cyclist and active mobility advocate Aldrin Pelicano prescribes calling 911, the police or an ambulance immediately.
 Don’t dismiss the incident until the police or law enforcers arrive and file an official report.
-The official report provides documentation detailing the incident and the identity of the witnesses for actual proof you can present.
-Pelicano also says it’s best for the police to see the scene of the incident if possible so don’t clear it out just yet.
+This provides documentation detailing the incident and the identity of the witnesses for actual proof you can present.
+Pelicano also says it’s best for police to see the scene of the incident if possible so don’t clear it out just yet.

 Document and take your own photos